null2264/discord.py/README.rst

    :target: https://pypi.python.org/pypi/discord.py
    :alt: PyPI supported Python versions

-A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python. `original lib by Rapptz <https://github.com/iDutchy/discord.py>`_

+**WARNING: This is not the official discord.py library!
+This is modified version for my personal purposes, this version is based on experimental version of the original lib! so it may be unstable.**

 Key Features
 -------------